pytroll/satpy/doc/source/quickstart.rst

     >>> global_scene.show(0.6)

-Alternatively if working in a Jupyter notebook the scene can be converted to a `geoviews
-<http://geo.holoviews.org/index.html>` object using the :meth:`~satpy.scene.Scene.to_geoviews`
-method.
-The geoviews package is not a rquirement of the satpy install so in order to use this feature the user needs to install the geoviews package himself.
+Alternatively if working in a Jupyter notebook the scene can be converted to a `geoviews <http://geo.holoviews.org/index.html>`_ object using the :meth:`~satpy.scene.Scene.to_geoviews` method.
+The geoviews package is not a requirement of the base satpy install so in order to use this feature the user needs to install the geoviews package himself.

     >>> import holoviews as hv
     >>> import geoviews as gv